-Indonesia president orders delay in vote on criticized criminal code
+Indonesia shelves vote on penal code criminalizing extramarital sex

 Hundreds of students staged protests outside parliament on Thursday against the proposed changes to the criminal code.

-Tempo newspaper on Friday likened the planned revisions to a return to the “New Order” regime of former authoritarian ruler Suharto, who curbed free speech and allowed cronies and his family to control big chunks of the economy.
+Tempo newspaper on Friday likened the planned revisions to a return to the “New Order” of former authoritarian ruler Suharto, who curbed free speech and allowed cronies and his family to control big chunks of the economy.

 The Institute for Criminal Justice Reform, a non-government organization, welcomed the delay and urged the government to set up an expert panel to ensure a new draft is “in line with the principles of constitutional democracy” and has wide public support.